AdobeDocs/experience-manager-65.en/help/forms/using/introduction-aem-forms.md

 AEM Forms provides forms management tools that not only lets you manage adaptive form, but XFA forms, PDF forms, and related assets as well.
 For more information, see [Introduction to managing forms](../../forms/using/introduction-managing-forms.md).

+>[!NOTE]
+>
+>The AEM Forms feature, such as Adaptive Forms, available in [AEM 6.5 QuickStart](/help/sites-deploying/deploy.md), are for exploration and evaluation purposes only.
+For production use, it is essential to obtain a valid license for AEM Forms.

 ![AEM forms capabilities](do-not-localize/4th-draft.gif)

 ### Key capabilities {#key-capabilities}